Immiora/tracking_speech_adpcc_ecog_hd/README.md

 # High-density intracranial recordings reveal a distinct site in anterior dorsal precentral cortex that tracks perceived speech
 Repository contains code for the results described in the paper

-Here we investigated high-density intracranial responses to speech in a feature film.
-Our focus was on the dorsal (pre)motor cortex, defined here as the dorsal part of the precentral gyrus and its surrounding areas with similar functional response.
-First, we showed that dorsal precentral cortex (dPCC) exhibited preference to speech over other tested sounds.
-Second, it was involved in tracking of speech auditory properties including speech spectral envelope, its rhythmic phrasal pattern and pitch contour.
-Third, it showed the ability to filter out noise from the perceived speech.
-Comparing these results to data from motor experiments showed that the identified region had a distinct location in dPCC, anterior to the hand motor area and superior to the mouth articulator region.
-Finally, we observed that the present findings were prominent in high-density intracranial data (~1mm electrode diameter, ~3mm inter-electrode distance) and lessened in subjects implanted with standard-density electrodes (~2mm electrode diameter, ~10mm inter-electrode distance).

 ![Alt text](/git_front.png?raw=true "Main results")